tapebrief

 What to watch into next quarter

-Whether Q2 Semi Systems prints above or below the explicit ~$5.8B point guide — the cleanest read on whether the H2 inflection is pulling forward into Q2 or strictly back-loaded
+Whether Q2 Semi Systems prints above the ~$5.8B guide — the cleanest test of whether the >20% calendar-2026 commitment is back-end-loaded (risky) or already running ahead (the bull case)

 Sources